sergeimolinari/IDOS-PPP/README.md

   - Interpretation and Reporting:
     1. Focus on Robustness: Emphasize the robustness of your findings and be prepared to interpret results even if they are not statistically significant.
-    1. Visualization: Continue to leverage the visual results you have produced.
+    1. Visualization (while estimating causal effects you always summarize your main results in smart and effective pictures): Continue to leverage the visual results you have produced.
 Highlight interesting trends and outliers in your analysis, as these can provide valuable insights even in the absence of strong regression results.
   - Communication with Amirah:
     1. Feasibility: Confirm with Amirah that you have access to the necessary data and tools to implement the regression strategy.
 Discuss any potential challenges or